benmvp/react-workshop/07-delete-email/README.md

-# Step 8 - Delete email
+# Step 7 - Delete email

-The goal of this step is to add support deleting individual emails by submitting a `DELETE` method to the API as a result of user interactions.
+The goal of this step is to add support for deleting individual emails in the UI.

 As always, if you run into trouble with the [tasks](#tasks) or [exercises](#exercises), you can take a peek at the final [source code](src/).